spagettikod/enpeeem/README.md

 ```

 ### Indexing
+enpeeem maintans package metadata files that are returned to package managers on request.
+These files are stored in each package folder as `metadata.json`.

 When running enpeeem as a proxy the index is automatically maintained.
-If enpeeem find tarballs but no metadata file it creates the metadata file and saves it to disk.
-This file is then used for consecutive requests.
-If it can not read all tarballs those that could be read are added to the metadata and returned, but the file is not saved.
-Check your application output to find tarballs that can not be read.
+If new tarballs are requested and not found locally they are downloaded to local storage and the metadata file is reindexed with the new tarball.

-When you index a package with an existing metadata file only new files are added.
+When a metadata file is reindexed only new files are added, nothing is ever removed.
 Deleted tarballs are not removed from the metadata file.
 If you need to remove or re-index already indexed files you need to remove the metadata file and enpeeem will reindex it the next time it's requested.

+#### Auto-indexing
+If running in local mode, only serving local files, it reads the local metadata files.
+If there is not metadata file it checks for tarballs.
+If there are tarballs they are indexed and a metadata file is created and saved for upcoming requests.
+When an error occurs during indexing of a tarball the metadata file is still created, without the erroneous tarball.
+The metadata file is then returned in the request but it's not saved for upcoming requests.
+The erroneous tarball is logged to output for you to follow up on.